toltalchaos/shop-os/README.md

 # TODO:

-- Fully implement cart and product counts
-    -   currently can update the invintory in the management, and it is reflected as out of stock then its at 0 BUT there is no way to add X number of them in the cart
-- init firestore client + .env settings

-- use firestore for required data in the application
-    - user account management
-    - product data
-        - IMAGE storage !!! this is a big one !!!
-    - website data
-    - order data/status

 - cart/checkout
     - shipping
         - add logic for no shipping (pickup option)
         - dynamically adjust tax rate in components>invoice.svelte
         - dynamically adjust shipping rate in components>invoice.svelte
+    - tax rates?
     - add payment/checkout flow
         - different payment types
         - e-transfer option
     - order number issuing
 - refine order tracking

+- init firestore client + .env settings

+- use firestore for required data in the application
+    - user account management
+    - product data
+        - IMAGE storage !!! this is a big one !!!
+        - maybe save images to byte data? or just tell the users to insert a URL to the image?
+    - website data
+    - order data/status

 - Db data versioning
     - right now the static data is ever changing shape so it makes sense to keep changing.
 BUT it should return a field with the version number and there should be a way to update the shape of the storage when the version changes and expectes different data.